SamHazinski/enginexus/README.md

 ## Description

 This is a Node.js/Express.js API server that interacts with the MobyGames API to fetch game data and provides endpoints for retrieving random games, recent games, and saving games to favorites.
+Using data from the MobyGames api, this application renders the recieved data onto the dynamically built react pages.

 ## Deployment